UnamSanctam/SilentCryptoMiner/README.md

 * Restructured the algorithm selection list to be easier to use
 * Added semi-CLI functionality for building miners through the command line
 * Updated the rootkit to a new version
-### 3.2.0 (01/04/2023)
-* Changed miner settings from being passed through the command line to instead be passed directly through the PEB
-* Changed XMR miner to clear RAM during "Stealth" when possible
-* Changed PEB calls to be more obfuscated due to new detections
-* Changed miner to read the current executable path for installation directly from the PEB instead of a Windows API call
-* Changed miner and watchdog to read the environmental variables directly by traversing the PEB
-* Included rootkit directly inside the miner instead of using the rootkit installer to avoid the new AMSI detections and for more flexibility
-* Changed rootkit to now run outside of the "Startup" installation flow to allow for it to run when "Startup" is disabled
-* Moved "Install Rootkit" out from "Advanced Options" and renamed it to "Use Rootkit (Hide Miner)" since the rootkit should now be stable
-* Updated compiler command options to reduce detections
-* Added system call registry access functions to allow registry manipulation without using the Windows API or CMD
-* Changed GPU checking to directly read the registry instead of using a WMI command with a file buffer
-* Added signature cloning tab where you can clone the digital certificate of another program into the miner
-* Moved administrator checks from powershell directly into the C++ code
-* Added Task Scheduler "Startup" entry checking into the Watchdog
-* Merged obfuscate.h library and obfuscatew.h library into a custom-made unified version called obfuscateu.h
-* Added a custom-made SysWhispersU direct system call generator and removed the previous SysWhispers2
-* Modified SysWhispersU and obfuscateu.h to use different encryptions in order to avoid XOR detections
-* Added simple obfuscation to well-known SysWhispers constants and offsets to avoid static detections
-* Readded explorer.exe as injection option
-* Made explorer.exe the default injection option again
-* Updated uninstaller to instead find the watchdog and miner processes by enumerating system mutex handles to find the owner process
-* Added "Disable Windows Update" rollback into the uninstaller to allow the uninstaller to fix Windows Update during uninstallation
-* Updated checker to instead check if the mutex is active to ascertain whether the miner and watchdog is running or not
-* Merged many C++ files together to be able to store them unzipped in the project in order to make all code changes directly visible in commits
-* Optimized and shortened many functions such as the previously verbose process creation function
-* Increased delete pending injection temporary file name length to further decrease collision chance
-* Fixed possible parent spoofing failure if required buffer size changes between system calls
-* Change installation to call reg.exe and schtasks.exe directly when possible instead of through cmd.exe
-* Fixed "Startup" installation bug on some systems when "Entry Name" contained a space
-* Fixed support for Unicode characters inside the "Assembly" settings
-* Updated both miners
-* Added Portuguese (Brazil) translation (MatheusOliveira-dev)

 [You can view the full Changelog here](CHANGELOG.md)